It seems like an obvious thing to point out, but your understanding of your customer needs is a critical part of every business’s strategy.

-In the first instance, you would use your strategy aligned with technology, but you would use human support to wrap around the customer and fulfil the customer journey in the second.
+In the first instance, you would use your strategy aligned with technology, but you would use human support to wrap around the customer and fulfill the customer journey in the second.

 These principles will give you the foundations of what an excellent customer-centric strategy should look like.
 Within these principles, there will be dozens if not 1000’s of small interactions that will influence that highly valued praise from your customer.